SATA Air Açores Flight 530M: Report

 The final report by the commission of inquiry by the National Institute of Civil Aviation (INAC Instituto Nacional de Aviação Civil) concluded that the flight had made a slight deviation from its route to Horta that was not perceptible by the flight crew.
 This deviation crossed the northern coast of the island of São Jorge, where it crashed into Pico de Esperança.
 The crew "was completely convinced" that the plane was over the São Jorge Channel, and they were concentrated on meteorological conditions at the time of the collision.
 After hearing their impact warning, three seconds before the first impact, the copilot alerted the crew that they were "losing altitude and over São Jorge".
 But, even as the pilots increased engine output, the maneuver was "insufficient to overcome the obstacle".

 The conclusion of the report indicated that there was a lack of rigour in maintaining the prescribed safe altitude, inaccurate dead reckoning, lack of cross-checking the information of the radio altimeter and barometric altimeter, and improper use of airborne weather radar as an additional ease of navigation, all of which contributed to the disaster.
 The bad meteorological conditions on the day (which included clouds, moderate to heavy winds, with turbulence) and the lack of autonomous navigational aids aboard the aircraft (such as GPS), that could have determined their position, were also factors that contributed to the accident.
 In regards to the aircraft, the report determined that the ATP was operating within the navigational conditions correspondent to the regulations and approved procedures outlined by aeronautical authorities.

-José Estima, member of the directorate of the Portuguese Airline Pilots Association (APPLA Associação Portuguesa de Pilotos de Linha Aérea) stated that the factor that contributed to the accident of the SATA commuter was "a difficient [sic] quality and quantity of infrastructures to support aerial navigation".
+José Estima, a member of the directorate of the Portuguese Airline Pilots Association (APPLA Associação Portuguesa de Pilotos de Linha Aérea), stated that the factor that contributed to the accident of the SATA commuter was "a difficient [sic] quality and quantity of infrastructures to support aerial navigation".
 Referring to the credibility of the plane's pilot, APPLA indicated that the "pilot had flown for more than 20 years in the archipelago" and recorded that SATA pilots "are at the forefront, since they work in these adverse [local] conditions".